How to Write a administrative assistant resume?

 If you're in the administration field, you probably want a resume that reflects your knowledge, skills and experience according to the position you're looking for.

-- Providing administrative and clerical support (mailing, scanning, faxing, copying, filing)
+- Providing general and clerical support

-- Maintaining electronic and/or hard copy filing system
+- Maintaining the filing system

-- Preparing and editing documents like letters, reports, memos, and emails
+- Preparing and modifying documents

-- Acting as a point of contact for clients
+- Point of contact for clients

 - Tracking accounting information